Anshu-kumar-singh/Production-RAG-CRAG-Self-RAG-Evaluation/README.md

 * partially_supported
 * no_support

-If support is insufficient, the answer is revised.
+Unsupported answers are revised automatically.

 ---

 ### IsUSE (Usefulness Check)

-Evaluates whether the answer actually satisfies the user's question.
+Determines whether the answer actually satisfies the user's question.

 Possible outcomes:

 * useful
 * not_useful

-If not useful, the system can restart the correction cycle.
+If not useful, the workflow rewrites the query and restarts the correction cycle.

 ---

-## Step 8: Plain RAG Benchmark
+## Step 7 — Plain RAG Baseline

 A traditional RAG pipeline runs independently: